Working hard in the background...

 Be advised, though, that cancelling your automatic payments does not mean that your contract with your service provider is also cancelled.
 If you have a contract that requires payments in the future, it's better to check with the service provider or merchant so that you don't incur penalties or future bills.

 It depends on whether the merchant or service provider accepts American Express or not.
-Because American Express usually charges merchants more than Mastercard or Visa, many choose not to accept American Express, but there are some that still continue to accept it.
+Because American Express usually charges merchants more than Mastercard or Visa, many choose not to accept American Express.

 Recurring payments themselves don't directly impact your credit score.
-The only indirect way they might affect your credit score is if you don't make on-time payments on those transactions which then could cause your credit score decrease but that does not relate to the recurring nature of those tranasctions.
+The only indirect way they might affect your credit score is if you don't make on-time payments on those transactions, which then could cause your credit score to decrease.